Section 1 - The Church and Building Law

 HSWA Regulations

-The HSWA Regulations, supported with information and guidance from WorkSafe NZ, are intended to support businesses in understanding what they need to do to comply with the general duties of the Act.
+The HSWA Regulations, supported by information and guidance from WorkSafe NZ, are intended to help businesses understand what they need to do to comply with the Act's general duties.

 Health and Safety at Work (General Risk and Workplace Management) Regulations 2016